briancaffey/flux-plugin-for-g-assist/README.md

 Take a screenshot using the NVIDIA Screenshot hotkey (usually `Alt + F1`), and then ask the Flux Plug-in to transform it to any style using Kontext.

-**Note**: The plugin automatically chooses the best available backend for Flux Kontext generation:
+**Note**: The plugin now uses the `FLUX_KONTEXT_INFERENCE_BACKEND` configuration to determine which backend to use for Flux Kontext generation:
-- If `FLUX_KONTEXT_NIM_URL` is configured, it will use the dedicated NIM server for faster inference
+- Set to `"NIM"` to use the dedicated Flux Kontext NIM server for faster inference
-- If only `INVOKEAI_URL` is configured, it will use InvokeAI as before
+- Set to `"INVOKEAI"` to use InvokeAI as the backend
+- Set to `"COMFYUI"` to use ComfyUI as the backend
-- You can have both configured, and the plugin will prioritize the NIM backend for better performance
+- The plugin will validate that the chosen backend has a valid URL configuration before proceeding

 ![Cat piloting spaceship](img/cat_spaceship.png)